-Hours of Operation: Sunday - Thursday 8:00 a.m. - 11:00 p.m.

-Friday - Saturday 8:00 a.m. - 12:00 a.m.
+Hours of Operation: Sunday - Thursday 8:00AM - 12:00AM Friday - Saturday 8:00 AM - 12:00AM

-6. ACADEMIC INFORMATION
+5.ACADEMIC INFORMATION

 DEGREE DESCRIPTIONS

 All degrees from MCC are focused on producing graduates who are equipped for their field of study upon graduation and prepared for graduate studies should they choose to pursue this path of education.
 Degree curricula are designed to equip students with a solid biblical and theological foundation in addition to strong professional acumen in their professional field.